bertman12/wc3-creeps-vs-humans/src/ideas.md

 if a player leaves then add their hero to their spawn's units array so it can be moved and transfer ownership of spawn to the computer

+when a player researches their first tier 2 unit it will make it so they now have a 20% chance to spawn tier 2 units every tier 2 unit they buy will increase tier 2 spawn chance buying tier 3 will increase tier 3 spawn chance

+without unit categories it will not be busted, since they will be evenly distributed.

+max tier 3 spawn chance will be 25% max tier 2 spawn chance will be 50%

+set all players allied to neutral player and then give the neutral player shop share ally ability so players can see the unit's spells.

+what i will do is create a region for the player where they can summon or unsummon units, each will take 1 food ; the units here will then be used to determine what units you will be spawning